malvikasharan/do-no-harm-for-open-science/README.md

-# Do No Harm Simple Framework for Open Science Interventions
+# Do No Harm Simple for Open Science

-*Extending the use of do no significant harm principles from medicine and humanitarian work to open science approaches applied in research, data science and AI across different domains and sectors.*
+*Extending the use of do no significant harm principles (from medicine and humanitarian work) to open science approaches applied in research, data science and AI across different domains and sectors.*

 ## About